 What has changed from yesterday to today?
 The sun rose on schedule this morning as it did yesterday.
 I woke up beside my husband this morning and asked, “Good morning, how did you sleep?”
 The same words I had spoken to him yesterday.
 We dressed, had breakfast and he headed to work.
-All very normal, all very routine, all very mundane except this morning we know I have ovarian cancer and yesterday we hoped I didn’t.
+All very normal, all very routine, all very mundane except this morning we know I have cancer and yesterday we hoped I didn’t.

 I meet with my family doctor on June 11 and then at the cancer clinic on June 20th to discuss treatment options but I’ve done my research and know chemotherapy is the recommended treatment.

 I’ve travelled that road before.
 April – June, 2001, I underwent four rounds of chemo after my breast cancer diagnosis.
 My oldest daughter was sixteen years old then, my son was eight, and my youngest daughter was five and in kindergarten.
 My two youngest don’t remember much about that time; God mercifully protected them from worrying or wondering what was happening to their Mom.
 My oldest though would call my cancer experience a “defining” time for her.
 “I was sixteen, but I did not have the knowledge or faith like I do now.”
 She recently shared with me.
 “It was your first diagnosis that put me on that path because I saw you live out your trust and faith.”

 She has been proactive ever since in getting yearly mammograms and understanding that her risk factor for getting breast cancer, and now ovarian cancer, is increased with my diagnoses.
 She is proactive but she’s not fearful.
 She knows God is in control no matter the circumstance.
 If she learned that lesson by watching how I faced cancer then and how I intend to face it now…well…I praise God!